Banner Alt Text

 A helicopter above Seward

-Another cool excursion is to take a helicopter to a dog sledding adventure.
+Another cool excursion, and one unique thing to do in Seward, is to take a helicopter to a dog sledding adventure.
 You will take a helicopter from the Seward airport, land on a glacier, tour the kennels and take a sled ride!
 Companies that offer this include Seward Adventure Center and Idiaride.

 Where to Eat in Seward, Alaska